fauu/Kamite/README.md

   (in order for the setting to persist, however, it must be set in the [config file](#config)).

-* When the *action palette* does not fit the screen entirely, it can be scrolled with the mouse wheel.

 * You can have incoming text chunk inserted into the current chunk instead of entirely replacing it.
 To do that, enter the chunk edit mode as described above and either: 1) place the caret where you want the incoming chunk to be